Pet relocation - what to consider when moving house with your dog

 Dog proof your new home

 Check your new home for any potential dangers to your pet such as sharp edges, splintered floorboards, loose wires/cables and hazardous chemicals.
-Here is a useful room by room guide to dog-proofing your home.
+Here is a useful guide to dog-proofing your home.

 Make sure the outside area is secured with no gaps in fences or walls where he could escape.
 It takes a dog a few weeks to get used to new surroundings and in that time, you need to be sure that he is as safe as possible without you having to be vigilant during a time when you will be busy also.